LinkedIn Statistics 2026: Reach, Demographics & B2B Benchmarks

 B2B Lead Generation

-Cost per lead 28% lower than Google Ads (1)
+- 28% lower cost per lead than Google Ads (1)

-Social Selling & Buyer Behavior
+Social Selling & SSI

-75% of B2B buyers use social media; 50% use LinkedIn specifically (6)
+- 75% of B2B buyers use social media to inform purchasing decisions; 50% use LinkedIn specifically (6)

 LinkedIn Advertising